hafslundnett/hdd-style/styleguide/lib/checkbox.md

 category: Form-Components
 ---

-A checkbox component could be used to let a user select one or more options of a limited numberof choices.
+A checkbox component lets a user select one or more options of a limited number of choices.
 Checkbox classes are asigned to the corresponding checkbox label.

+## Checkbox
+`hdd-form_checkbox`

 ```checkbox.html
 <div class="hdd-form_field">